 6. Father’s Day should be every day

-What are you plans on June 19th to celebrate?
-Do you get overwhelmed with all the fuss, gifts and hoopla on Father’s Day?
+What are your plans on June 20th to celebrate?
+Do you get overwhelmed with all the fuss, gifts, and hoopla on Father’s Day?
 Or are you having that special day that you truly pine for?
 I’d love to hear about your plans and what Father’s Day means for you.

 Originally published June 3, 2016